OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

  ...
 ```

-Using the main `r2` utility to access the **r2 shell**.
+Use the main `r2` utility to access the **r2 shell**.
 You can load DEX binaries just like any other binary:

 ```shell
 $ r2 classes.dex
 ```

-Type `r2 -h` to see all available options.
+Enter `r2 -h` to see all available options.
 A very commonly used flag is `-A`, which triggers an analysis after loading the target binary.
 However, this should be used sparingly and with small binaries as it is very time and resource consuming.
 You can learn more about this in the chapter "Tampering and Reverse Engineering on Android".

-Once in r2 shell, you can also access functions offered by the other radare2 utilities.
+Once in the r2 shell, you can also access functions offered by the other radare2 utilities.
 For example, running `i` will print the information of the binary, exactly as `rabin2 -I` does.

 To print all the strings use `rabin2 -Z` or the command `iz` (or the less verbose `izq`) from the r2 shell.